 Can I just do this myself?

 Yes, mostly.
 Credit freezes are free at the bureaus.
-Manual data-broker opt-outs are documented (yourdigitalrights.org has the templates).
+Manual data-broker opt-outs are documented (yourdigitalrights.org and Consumer Reports both publish templates).
 DIY takes 4-8 hours initial plus 2-3 hours quarterly.
-DeleteMe's $129/year buys back that time.
+DeleteMe's annual fee buys back that time and the human-researcher handling of complex broker flows.
 Monitoring services add automated alerts which are harder to DIY.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.